pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 Two specific scenarios that I find interesting are:

 1. Identifying nodes that should be connected but aren't.
-2. "Creating" a _new concept_ by labeling a subset of the network.
+2. "Creating" a _new concept_ by labeling a subnetwork.

 Other possible uses for a network of knowledge could be:

-- to build an Oracle, a system  that can answer any question about the knowledge in the network
+- building an Oracle, a system  that can answer any question about the knowledge in the network
-- a system to generate a personalized learning curricula that could be optimized to minimize time and effort
+- a system to generate a personalized learning curricula that minimizes time and effort

 ### Automated knowledge discovery and generation